hashsequence/Linux-Job-Worker/README.md

     * private domains:

-        * vault to generate signing requests, centrify for renewels of certs
+        * vault to generate signing requests, centrify for renewels of certificates